Surround suppression: Systems involved

-Surround suppression was formally discovered in the visual pathway, which has been noticed first by Hubel and Wiesel while mapping receptive fields.
+Surround suppression was formally discovered in the visual pathway, being noticed first by Hubel and Wiesel while mapping receptive fields.
 The earliest parts of the visual pathway: the retina, Lateral Geniculate Nucleus (LGN), and primary visual cortex (V1) are among the most well-studied.
 Surround suppression has been studied in later areas as well, including V2, V3, V4, and MT.

 Surround suppression has also been seen in sensory systems other than vision.
 One example in somatosensation is surround suppression in the barrel cortex of mice, in which bending one whisker can suppress the response of a neuron responding to a whisker nearby.
 It has even been seen in the frequency response properties of electoreception in electric fish.

 Biological mechanisms

 The biological mechanisms behind surround suppression are not known.

 Several theories have been proposed for the biological basis of this effect.
 Based on the diversity of the stimulus characteristics that cause this effect and the variety of responses that are generated, it seems that many mechanisms may be at play.
-The most known theory is that it is almost a trial and deduction in your brain.